Bosslibra/ShashGuru/README.md

 # ChessAnalysis

-A chess analyzer that takes a FEN and asks an LLM to analyse it.
+A chess analyzer that takes a FEN or PGN and asks an LLM to analyse it.

-##### Packages

-At the moment I don't provide a compiled version, so you'll have to install the various packages that are used.

 ##### Platforms

-It should work with any mainstream OS, but I have not checked.
+It should work with Unix and Windows.

 Please open an issue if it doesn't.

+### Usage
+Build and run from docker-compose-vllm.yml
+I provide a shell script on linux for starting it: "refreshDockers.sh"